dororoliu666/bigbang/README.md

 专为设计师提供的AI 工具导航

 This repository contains a static website for browsing AI tools.
-Tools can be filtered by category, searched by name or description, and rated on a 0–100 scale using a slider.
+Tools can be filtered by clicking hashtag-style categories, searched by name or description, and rated on a 0–100 scale using a slider.
 Ratings are stored locally in your browser using `localStorage`.

 The dataset now lists ten popular AI tools.
 Each entry includes the company behind the tool, its current version, and an embedded logo so images never break.